 Withdrawal and Refund Policy

 According to federal regulations, if a student who receives federal financial aid leaves the University during a semester, those federal Title IV financial aid funds may have to be adjusted and, in some instances, repaid to federal sources.
-This applies to students who complete 60% or less of a semester for which federal aid has been awarded.
+This applies to students who complete 60% or less of a semester for which federal aid has been offered.

 The amount of federal aid that a student earns is determined on a pro-rated basis.
-For instance, if a student completes 30% of calendar days in the semester, that student earns 30% of the federal aid he or she was awarded for that semester.
-Once a student has completed more than 60% of the calendar days in the semester, all of the federal aid awarded to the student for that semester has been earned.
+For instance, if a student completes 30% of calendar days in the semester, that student earns 30% of the federal aid he or she was offered for that semester.
+Once a student has completed more than 60% of the calendar days in the semester, all of the federal aid offered to the student for that semester has been earned.

 If the student, the parent on the student’s behalf, or Brown University received unearned Title IV financial aid that must be returned, the school must repay to federal sources a portion of those funds equal to the lesser of either: